collinscd23/collinscd23.github.io/_posts/2023-12-12-Data and Cleaning.md

 ---
 # NBA DATA over past 10 years
 ## Introduction
 As a passionate NBA fan and budding data analyst, I embarked on a project to compare the top 100 NBA players' regular and postseason stats over the last decade.
 This blog outlines the methods I employed for data extraction and cleaning from the NBA's official website.
 My goal was to uncover fascinating correlations and insights while honing my data scraping skills.
-I believe this exercise will deepen my appreciation for the exceptional talents in the NBA and the intricate process of data analysis.
+This exercise has deepened my appreciation for the exceptional talents in the NBA and the intricate process of data analysis.
 Key questions guiding my research include:

 Which player stats correlate significantly, and are there any unexpected findings?
 How is the distribution of "Minutes Played" among the top 100 players, and what insights does it offer?